HirenGajjar/sql/session_32.md

 ### IN and NOT IN

+IN will check the values we provide and not as the range.
+Like if i have to check 10, 20 and 25 then using IN it will check only those values.

 Q. Find me smartphones which has processor of snapdragon ,exynos and bionic ? - It can be done with OR operaiton or IN function.

 ```sql